THE WORLD’S LARGEST ROBOTICS COMPETITION

-The VEX Robotics Competition, presented by the Robotics Education & Competition Foundation, is the largest and fastest growing middle school and high school robotics program globally with more than 16,000 teams from 40 countries playing in over 1,350 competitions worldwide.
+The VEX Robotics Competition, presented by the Robotics Education & Competition Foundation, is the largest and fastest growing middle school and high school robotics program globally with more than 20,000 teams from 50 countries playing in over 1,700 competitions worldwide.
 Each year, an exciting engineering challenge is presented in the form of a game.
-Students, with guidance from their teachers and mentors, build innovative robots and compete year-round in a variety of matches.
+Students, with guidance from their teachers and mentors, build innovative robots and compete year-round.

 In addition to learning valuable engineering skills, students gain life skills such as teamwork, perseverance, communication, collaboration, project management, and critical thinking.
 The VEX Robotics Competition prepares students to become future innovators with 95% of participants reporting an increased interest in STEM subject areas and pursuing STEM-related careers.